Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Are you a fan of museum stores, souvenirs, diaries and pens?
 Well, in the Army Museum which is the main institution of the National Palace of the Invalides, you can find a wonderful shop-bookstore, where in addition to having the traditional souvenirs, will be at your fingertips also more than 2 thousand reference guides of own collections of military history.

 For that reason, if you are looking to learn about military history, this is your site.
-Please note that the store is open between October and March, from 1pm to 5pm from Monday to Friday and from 11am to 5pm on Saturdays and Sundays.
+Please note that the store is open between October and March, from 1 to 5 p.m.
+Monday to Friday and from 11 a.m. to 5 p.m. on Saturdays and Sundays.
 On the other hand, between April and October, they are open from 10 am to 6 pm, every day of the week.

-Although this is the only store, in the Museum of Plans and Reliefs you will find another bookshop, which offers a collection of in-depth studies of plans-reliefs, medieval fortifications and French forts in general, as well as other works in English, so not everything will be restricted to French.
-And you want to take home some souvenirs?
+Although this is the only store, in the Museum of Plans and Reliefs there is another bookshop offering a collection of in-depth studies of plans-reliefs, medieval fortifications and French forts in general, as well as works in English.
+And do you want to take home a souvenir?
 Here you can buy the most original ones, because you will have from children's games, to models to build, historical figures, medals, miniature cannons and many other things.
 Are you going to stay without buying something?

 Where to eat near Les Invalides

-Whether before or after your visit, eating is important, particularly if it's lunch.
+Whether before or after your visit, eating is important, particularly if it is lunch.
 So, you have different options.
-Inside the Invalides National Palace itself, there are two very select restaurants or cafes that, depending on your budget, can be a great option.
+Right inside the National Palace of Les Invalides you have two restaurants or cafes, very select and that, depending on your budget, can be a great option.

-• At the Café-restaurant Le Carré des Invalides you can buy pastas for about 10 €, sandwiches for just over 6 € and even lunch menus that, depending on what you order, range from 7 € to 20 €.
+- In the Café-restaurant Le Carré des Invalides you can buy pastries for about 10 €, sandwiches for just over 6 € and even lunch menus that, depending on what you order, range from 7 € to 20 €.

-• Au Canon des Invalides, located at 54 Rue Saint-Dominique, is your best option if you want to have lunch and save on a traditional restaurant.
-To get there, you have to walk a few streets and you will find a place where you will undoubtedly be full for just over 13 €.
-You will have a complete meal, with an international menu based on meats, side dishes, drink and dessert.
+- Au Canon des Invalides, located at 54 Rue Saint-Dominique, is your best option if you want to have lunch and save money in a traditional restaurant.
+To get there, you must walk a few streets and you will find a place where you will undoubtedly be full for just over 13 €.
+You will have a full meal, with an international menu based on meats, side dishes, drink and dessert.